Dr Gemma Birkett

 Having completed her PhD in the Department of Sociology at City, Gemma re-joined as a Lecturer in Criminology in September 2015.
 Gemma has a Masters by Research (MRes) in Public Policy and Management from Birkbeck, University of London and a BA (Hons) in Politics from the University of the West of England, Bristol.

-MRes in Public Policy and Management, Birkbeck College, University of London, 2010
+- MRes in Public Policy and Management, Birkbeck, University of London, United Kingdom, 2010

-BA (Hons) Politics, University of the West of England, 2007
+- BA (Hons) Politics, University of the West of England, United Kingdom, 2007

-Lecturer in Criminology, City University London, 2015 -
+- Lecturer in Criminology, City, University of London, 2015 – present

 Gemma's research interests include penology and penal reform, criminal justice policymaking, the courts and courtroom interactions, and gender and crime.